GOSS-hash/k-nearest-neighbors-project-tutorial-omass/README.md

-# Movie Success Predictor using KNN
+# Movie Recommendation Predictor using KNN

 A KNN-based machine learning project, designed to predict a movie's commercial success by analyzing TMDB data.
 We use cosine similarity for feature comparison and TF-IDF for text vectorization.